United States Probiotics Market Size and Share

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-Note: Segment shares of all individual segments will be available upon report purchase
+Note: Segment shares of all individual segments available upon report purchase

 Geography Analysis

-The United States demonstrates increasing adoption of probiotic supplements, with the Council for Responsible Nutrition reporting that 74% of Americans used dietary supplements, including probiotic supplements, in 2023 [3]Source: Council for Responsible Nutrition, "Dietary Supplements Usage in the U.S.", crnusa.org.
-This trend indicates the integration of probiotic supplementation into daily wellness protocols.
+The United States demonstrates increasing adoption of probiotic products, with the Council for Responsible Nutrition reporting that 74% of Americans used dietary supplements, including probiotic supplements, in 2023 [3]Source: Council for Responsible Nutrition, "Dietary Supplements Usage in the U.S.", crnusa.org.
+This trend indicates the integration of probiotics into daily wellness protocols.
 Consumer understanding of strain-specific benefits has increased, resulting in selective probiotic utilization for distinct health objectives.
 The acceptance of premium pricing for clinically validated products has created an environment conducive to continuous market growth and product development.

 Owing to the rising demand, the market players are launching new and innovative probiotic products in the market.
 For instance, in March 2023, Dairy Farmers of America and Good Culture introduced probiotic milk to the market.
 The Good Culture Probiotic Milk combined lactose-free milk with a patented probiotic that supported digestive and immune system health.
 The product came in whole and 2% reduced-fat varieties with extended shelf life (ESL).
 Each 12-fluid-ounce serving contained 1 billion probiotic cultures and provided vitamins A and D.